aripalo/vegas-credentials/README.md

 - **Works out-of-the-box with most AWS tools** such as AWS CDK, AWS SDKs and AWS CLI:

     Tested with AWS CDK (TypeScript), AWS CLI v2, AWS NodeJS SDK (v3), AWS Boto3 and AWS Go SDK.
 Should probably work with other AWS SDKs as well.
+Hashicorp [Terraform works as well with a minor hack](#terraform)!

 - **Caching of session credentials into [Keyring](#keyring)** to speed things up & to avoid having to input MFA token code for each operation (like in CDK)